OneMoreSummer/academic-kickstart/content/post/darwin-skiing-chess-250-000-swedes/index.md

 ---
 What has Darwin got to do with X-Country Skiing, Alpine Skiing, Call of Duty, Chess and almost 250,000 Swedes?

-A recent paper from researchers at Umea University in Sweden looked at how younger athletes fare in both individual & team sports, physical and non-physical sports and across most age groups and both sexes.
+A recent paper from researchers at Umea University in Sweden looked at how younger athletes fare in individual sports for both physical and non-physical sports and across most age groups and both sexes.

 **Darwinian Selection Discriminates Young Athletes: the Relative Age Effect in Relation to Sporting Performance**